Best cars for £99 a month

 The Kia Picanto is proof that good things come in small packages.
 Despite its tiny size, the Picanto can cope with long journeys in reasonable comfort, while it shines around town.
 The Picanto is also very well equipped as standard, featuring kit that you'd usually expect to find in larger cars.

-As a brand new car, the Picanto is affordable, with Kia currently offering a £500 deposit contribution and zero deposit on PCP.
+As a brand new car, the Picanto is affordable, with Kia currently offering a £500 deposit contribution and zero deposit on PCP, which makes monthly payments £314.
 However, if you can chip in at least some money to the deposit, this helps make the monthly payments much more manageable.
+In the example below we've factored in a 20% deposit and a reasonable 8,000-mile per year mileage limit over a 37-month PCP term.

 Annual mileage limit: 10,000